Mattel plans to phase out hot wheels virtual garage NFT program

 It was announced by Mattel in a website update that no additional NFT series or feature drops will be released for the “foreseeable future.”
 The company also stated that a decision regarding the “long-term future” of Mattel digital collectibles is still under consideration.

-Appreciation was expressed by the company for the continued support and enthusiasm shown for the Hot Wheels Virtual Garage, describing it as remarkable and stating gratitude for having shared the journey with its community.
+The company expressed appreciation for the continued support and enthusiasm shown for the Hot Wheels Virtual Garage, describing it as remarkable and sharing gratitude for being part of the journey with its community.

-It was determined by the company that, as the evolving landscape of virtual collectibles is assessed, the time has arrived to conclude its Series and Feature Drops beginning in 2025 and beyond.
+A company determined that, as it evaluates the evolving virtual collectibles landscape, it is time to conclude its Series and Feature Drops starting in 2025 and beyond.

 According to Mattel, users’ Hot Wheels NFT collections, the Mattel Digital Collectibles Marketplace, the community Discord, and other related platforms will remain operational as usual through at least 2025.

-Hot Wheels NFT holders are still permitted to buy, sell, and trade their assets on the Mattel Digital Collectibles Marketplace, while any existing and pending redemptions will be “honored as promised,” according to the company.
+Hot Wheels NFT holders can still buy, sell, and trade their assets on the Mattel Digital Collectibles Marketplace, and the company has confirmed it will honor all existing and pending redemptions as promised.

 Mattel launched Series One of the Hot Wheels NFT Garage in November 2021 through a collaboration with the Worldwide Asset eXchange, and released the most recent installment, Series Ten, in December of the previous year.